ICPC-TUM/website/content/news/nwerc16results.md

 Template: news
 */

 We are back from the NWERC 2016.
 It was a great contest as every year.
-Thanks to all organizers, jury members, teams, and coacheswho made that event possible.
+Thanks to all organizers, jury members, teams, and coaches who made that event possible.

 <div style="text-align: center;"> <div class="fb-post"
 data-href="https://www.facebook.com/media/set/?set=a.896441637157983.1073741835.138869482915206&amp;type=3"